TJGM/SA.WeaponCoronas/README.md

-# SA.WeaponCoronas
+# Weapon Coronas

-Adds a corona effect to the weapons of San Andreas, similar to GTA III and Vice City.
+View the mod page for full details, installation instructiosn and screenshots.